We may get commissions for purchases made through links in this post.

 What Is Aloe Vera Used For?

-Aloe vera is a succulent plant that’s prized for its medicinal or healing properties.
+Aloe vera is a succulent plant people have been using for centuries for its medicinal or healing properties.
 While there is more folk wisdom than science behind some of these uses, many people find aloe soothing and effective.

 The clear, jelly-like gel from the aloe vera plant is often used to treat burns – especially sun burn – wounds, and skin irritations.
 Some people also use aloe vera to help with conditions like psoriasis and eczema.